What’s the lifespan of a tablet PC in use by pharmacists?

 Just in case you were wondering, the Motion J3400 used by the pediatric pharmacist has held up much better and is still in good shape.
 That’s something to keep in the back of my mind for the future.

-2 thoughts on “What’s the lifespan of a tablet PC in use by pharmacists?”
+2 responses to “What’s the lifespan of a tablet PC in use by pharmacists?”

 1. Darn, I wonder how an iPad would hold up?
 Hopefully the aluminum body and lack of buttons around the border would keep it from getting too beat up?